 Expenses are subject to fluctuation based on the program's administrative needs as well as fair market rates for the local rental market, the number of vouchers issued, and the family compositions and incomes of voucher clients, as this determines the rental subsidy paid.
-The Authority's total expenses increased \$163,011 mostly as a result of the following items:
+The Authority's total expenses increased \$1.681.907 mostly as a result of the following items:

-- Housing assistance payments expense increased \$108,997 mostly due to a planned increase in payment standard as well as voucher growth due to the EHV and MSV programs. - Other operating expenses decreased by \$271,309 mostly due to a decrease in pension expense.
+- Housing assistance payments expense increased \$860,655 mostly due to a planned increase in payment standard as well as voucher growth due to the EHV and MSV programs. - Other operating expenses increased by \$819,005 mostly due to an increase in pension expense as a result of an increase to pension liability (see Note 13).
+Compared to the previous year's pension credit of \$252,225, our expense increased by \$612,323.
+Additionally, general program expenses increased due to EHV program growth.